Connect with others who understand.

 Written by Kelly Crumrin

 Some people have such an intense and immediate reaction to a food that it seems clear what is causing the problem.
-Even in these cases, it is important to make sure which ingredient or contaminant someone is reacting to.
-Other people have more subtle or delayed reactions, and it is more complicated to figure out which food or foods are responsible.
-There is not one conclusive test to diagnose a food allergy.
+Even in these cases, it’s important to make sure which ingredient or contaminant someone is reacting to.
+Other people have more subtle or delayed reactions, and it’s more complicated to figure out which food or foods are responsible.
+There isn’t one conclusive test to diagnose a food allergy.
 Instead, the allergist gradually narrows down potential food allergens to identify the most likely cause of the symptoms in each person.

 How Are Food Allergies Diagnosed?